 Each individual person and each individual instrument must be fine tuned.

 Not fine tuned just for itself as for a beautiful solo.
-No even much more intense, much deeper than that.
+No even much more explicitly, much deeper than that.

 Beside being fine tuned for personal effectiveness, both the person and the instrument must also be very finely attuned to several other instruments.